cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - cube still sank into the table a little
     - Also cup kept jittering and later the cube
 - *Solution* **set fixed time step to 0.002 and put solver iterations to 15 -> higher iterations made arm springy**
+    - Fixed delta Time: The interval in seconds at which physics and other fixed frame rate updates (like MonoBehaviour's FixedUpdate) are performed.

 *Observations*
 - Seems like **sometimes** the wrist movement is slow going up but fast downwards